Long-range contact process and percolation on a random lattice: Introduction

 \subsection{Related Works}

-The study of long-range models has its origins in the mathematical-physics literature, indeed before percolation, long-range Ising models was studied by Dyson~\cite{D1,D2} and Frolich-Spencer~\cite{FS}.
+The study of long-range models has its origins in the mathematical-physics literature, indeed before percolation, long-range Ising models were studied by Dyson~\cite{D1,D2} and Frolich-Spencer~\cite{FS}.
 Long-range percolation was first studied in one-dimensional models, where each bond $e$ with length $n$ is open, independently of each other, with probability $p_n\sim\beta n^{-s}$.
 Schulman~\cite{Sc} showed that there is no percolation if $s>2$.
-The remarkable affirmative answer was given by Newman-Schulman~\cite{NS} where was proved that if $s<2$ there is oriented percolation; moreover, there is also non-oriented percolation in the critical case $s=2$, if $\beta$ is large enough and $p_1$ is close to one.
-This last result for $s=2$ was improved by Aizenman-Newman~\cite{AN}, whereas it was showed that there is a critical $\beta$, in the sense that there is no percolation if $\beta\leq 1$ and non-oriented percolation occurs if $\beta>1$ and $p_1$ is close to one.
+The remarkable affirmative answer was given by Newman-Schulman~\cite{NS} where it was proved that if $s<2$ there is oriented percolation; moreover, there is also non-oriented percolation in the critical case $s=2$, if $\beta$ is large enough and $p_1$ is close to one.
+This last result for $s=2$ was improved by Aizenman-Newman~\cite{AN}, where it was showed that there is a critical $\beta$, in the sense that there is no percolation if $\beta\leq 1$ and non-oriented percolation occurs if $\beta>1$ and $p_1$ is close to one.
 Afterwards, the oriented case for $s=2$ was solved by Marchetti-Sidoravicius-Vares~\cite{MSV}, also proving that $\beta_c=1$.

-For long-range percolation in dimensions $d\geq 2$, an issue with the same taste we have dealt here is the also called {\em truncation question}: given a long-range percolation model that percolates, is there some large integer $K$ such that percolation still occurs if we delete all bonds whose lengths are bigger than $K$? the first work to tackle this question was Meester-Steif~\cite{MS} considering the case $p_n\sim e^{-cn}$.
-The case where $\sum p_n=\infty$ was first studied by Sidoravicius-Surgailis-Vares~\cite{SSV} for the case $p_n\sim \frac{1}{n\log n}$; Friedli-de Lima~\cite{FL} gave an affirmative answer for the case $d\geq 3$ without any additional hypothesis about $p_n$ (later, generalized for the oriented percolation and contact processes in \cite{ELV}), the case $d=2$ is still an open problem today and some partial answers had been given, see for example \cite{CL} and the references therein.
+For long-range percolation in dimensions $d\geq 2$, an issue similar to the one treated here is the so-called {\em truncation question}: given a long-range percolation model that percolates, is there some large integer $K$ such that percolation still occurs if we delete all bonds whose lengths are bigger than $K$?
+The first work to tackle this question was Meester-Steif~\cite{MS} considering the case $p_n\sim e^{-cn}$.
+The case where $\sum p_n=\infty$ was first studied by Sidoravicius-Surgailis-Vares~\cite{SSV} for the case $p_n\sim {1}/{(n\log n)}$; Friedli-de Lima~\cite{FL} gave an affirmative answer for the case $d\geq 3$ without any additional hypothesis about $p_n$ (later, generalized for the oriented percolation and contact processes in \cite{ELV}), the case $d=2$ is still an open problem today and some partial answers had been given, see for example \cite{CL} and the references therein.
 One interesting negative answer was given by Biskup-Crawford-Chayes~\cite{BCC} for a long-range Potts model with $q=3$.